jonspeicher/snore/README.markdown

 Credits
 =======

 snore is pretty dumb.
-For the most part, it simply ties together existing software, and so credit is due to the authors of Snarl, PySnarl, and nose.
+For the most part, it just ties together existing software, and so credit is due to the authors of Snarl, PySnarl, and nose.
 Additionally, I spent a good chunk of time studying [NoseGrowl](http://www.assembla.com/wiki/show/nosegrowl) as an example.

 The [pass](http://commons.wikimedia.org/wiki/File:Support-filled.svg) and [fail](http://commons.wikimedia.org/wiki/File:Oppose-filled.svg) icons are public domain and were made by Wikimedia Commons user [Kalan](http://commons.wikimedia.org/wiki/User:Kalan).